-What’s Did My Brain just Say?
-The Neuroscience of Highly Effective Conversations
+What Did Our Brains just Say?
+The Neuroscience of Effective Leadership Conversations

 Have you ever said something to someone that unintentionally upset, or even offended, them?
 Even with the best intentions, our words sometimes have unintended impacts.
 How do you recover from the disconnection and rebuild trust when that happens?

 This session provides one solution to that problem: Conversational Intelligence® (C-IQ®).
 C-IQ is a neuroscience framework for recovering from unintentional impacts and building trust in communication.
 During a conversation, there’s a neurochemical cocktail that’s influencing all parties involved.
 These influences are unconscious, however, we can learn to recognize the signs of neurochemical impacts.
 That knowledge is key to building relationships with intention and having effective conversations around challenging topics.

-This session introduces easy-to-use tools for engaging in effective, connected conversation with clients, peers, and team members.
-By the end of the session participants will be able to:
+Participants will learn easy-to-use tools for engaging in effective, connected conversation with clients, peers, and team members.
+Through this session they’ll: